 "Considering the high levels of child undernutrition in India, ICDS is one of the most important nutrition programs in the world both in terms of scope and coverage.
 This is the first national study to show that the program can bring substantial long-term schooling benefits," said Nandi.

-The study titled, "The Impact of a National Early Childhood Development Program on Future Schooling Attainment: Evidence from ICDS in India" was published in February 2019 in the journal Economic Development and Cultural Change and is available online here.
-This is the latest addition to a series of long-term benefits of early childhood nutrition studies led by Nandi, available here, here, here, and here.
+The study titled, "The Impact of a National Early Childhood Development Program on Future Schooling Attainment: Evidence from ICDS in India" was published in February 2019 in the journal Economic Development and Cultural Change.